eclipse-pass/pass-support/pass-nihms-loader/nihms-token-refresh/README.md

 There is a Docker image built and pushed named ghcr.io/eclipse-pass/pass-nihms-token-refresh:<version>.

-In order tun the token refresh RPA, the following needs to be passed to the docker image as environment variables:
+To run the token refresh RPA, the following needs to be passed to the docker image as environment variables:

 `NIHMS_USER` : The ERA Commons login username
 `NIHMS_PASSWORD` : The ERA Commons login password